 Why did I not tell you I love you the last time I saw you?
 I watched your train pull away clueless that I would never see you again.
 This was a precious moment lost forever.
 For a long time, I plagued myself with imagining your last moments in the accident.
 What went through your mind?
 What was the last thing you said?
 Did you suffer?
 Were you frightened?
 These questions drove me insane and filled by head in quiet moments, blocking out sleep for weeks.

-I didn’t want my memory to be tainted by a vision of you tumbling through space inside the vehicle and I fought hard to remove those thoughts.
+I didn’t want my memory to be tainted by a vision of you tumbling through space and I fought hard to remove those thoughts.
 I found no comfort in religion or in God.
 I wanted to, I tried, but it was just a poor sticking plaster for me.
 I found some comfort in family and the shared pain made it easier to carry the load of loss.
 In the end though I realised that the healing can only come from within ourselves.
 My life has always been a little colder without you.
 The world has been emptier, knowing you are no longer occupying a physical space on it somewhere waiting for me to share my plans and dreams with you.

 So, the best I have is for you to live in my heart and in my memories.
 Never forgotten.
 Always loved.